jssql1234/docs-sqlpay/docs/integration/vision/task/manager_view/task_creation/task-creation.md

 ### Duplicate Existing

-In this section, you can view all previously created missions.
+This section allows you to view and create a copy of an existing mission.

 - [**Duplication**](duplication)

 ### Create New

-In this section, you can create a new mission from scratch, choosing either Assignment or Target.
+This section allows you to create a new mission from scratch, choosing between Assignment and Target types.

 - [**Assignment**](assignment)
 - [**Target**](target)